owid/owid-datasets/datasets/Lung cancer mortality rates (per 100,000) - trachea, bronchus and lung cancer/README.md

-# Age-standardized cancer mortality rates (per 100,000) - trachea, bronchus and lung cancer
+# Lung cancer mortality rates (per 100,000) - trachea, bronchus and lung cancer

 Age-standardized mortality rates (per 100,000 people) due to lung, bronchus or trachea cancer.
 The data is from the WHO Mortality database: https://platform.who.int/mortality